skypjack/entt/docs/md/entity.md

 Storing aside views isn't required as they are extremely cheap to construct.
 In fact, this is even discouraged when creating a view from a const registry.
 Since all storage are lazily initialized, they may not exist when the view is created.
-Therefore, the view can refer to empty _placeholders_ and is never re-assigned the actual storage.<br/>
+Thus, while perfectly usable, the view may contain pending references that are never reinitialized with the actual storage.
-In all cases, views return newly created and correctly initialized iterators for the storage they refer to when `begin` or `end` are invoked.

 Views share the way they are created by means of a registry: